tonnycse/KM-Express-test-/README.md

 # But it's not exactly the same but I tried to give my best.
 # Thank you for giving me this opportunity.
 # I love to learn and grow.
+# download the zip file and extract it you will be able to run the code by clicking index.html file.